- Explore NB

 NEW: Product Lifecycle Procedure Manual

 Find answers to questions pertaining to how to apply for a listing; definitions of the various listing types; how to maintain a listing and finally how a product exits the portfolio.
-View the Product Lifecycle Procedure Manual (currently only available in English).
+View the Product Lifecycle Procedure Manual.

 UPC Standards - The Canadian Association of Liquor Jurisdictions (CALJ) manual, Product Identification Standards for Use in the Distribution of Beverage Alcohol, identifies the various types of bar code symbols used for beverage alcohol, their basic structure and the standards for their use.